 In my Washington, DC office, internships run throughout the fall, spring or summer semesters for college students.
-All qualified students or graduates must be able to afford their own housing, transportation, and living expenses.
-Although all internships in all of my offices are unpaid, students gain invaluable work experience and can also qualify for college credit.
-Also, the hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.
+All qualified students or graduates must cover their own housing, transportation, and living expenses.
+Although internships in all of my offices are unpaid, students gain invaluable work experience and can also qualify for college credit.
+The hours are flexible to accommodate students' course schedules, but generally internships run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.

 In my Colorado office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in constituent case work, attend meetings, or work on District-based projects of importance.

 If you would like more information on Congressional Internships—please contact my office or submit this online form.